How to Interpret Dreams: Unlocking the Secrets of Your Subconscious

 How do you interpret dreams and visions?

 Dreams occur during sleep; visions happen in waking or semi-waking states.
 Both are interpreted using similar principles: note the emotional quality, identify key images, connect to current life circumstances, and consider whether the experience felt meaningful or random.
-For visions, the fact that you were conscious adds weight — they're harder to dismiss as random neural noise.
+For visions, the fact that you were conscious adds weight, making them harder to dismiss as random neural noise.

 Is there a reliable book for interpreting dreams?